Kneaded That

 • 4 eggs

-• 1 cup milk 240mL
+• 240 milliliters milk 1 cup

-• 2 teaspoon vanilla extract
+• 2 teaspoons vanilla extract

 • ¼ cup maple syrup

-• Pinch salt
+• Pinch of salt

-• 1 ½ teaspoon ground cinnamon
+• 1 ½ teaspoons ground cinnamon

-• 1 loaf of bread (thick-sliced)
+• 1 loaf of bread thick-sliced

-• 1 tablespoon butter for pan
+• 1 tablespoon butter for the pan

 Instructions